Power Markets 101

 The Main Market Segments

-- Ancillary Services Market: These are the support services that keep the grid stable.
-Think of them as the grid's life support, handling things like frequency control, voltage support, and keeping reserves on standby.
+- Ancillary Services Market: These are essential support services that ensure grid stability.
+They include frequency control, voltage support, and maintaining standby reserves to keep the grid reliable.

-- Forward and Futures Markets: For those who don't like surprises.
-These markets let you lock in a price for electricity to be delivered weeks, months, or even years in the future, helping to hedge against price swings.
+- Forward and Futures Markets: For long-term planning and risk management.
+These markets allow participants to lock in prices for electricity to be delivered weeks, months, or even years ahead, hedging against price volatility.